 What if a license is not negotiable?

 Most things are negotiable.
 Other than click-through, webwrap, or shrinkwrap agreements, most licenses are subject to some discussion and negotiation.
 If you are faced with a license that does not meet your needs and does not appear to be negotiable, always ask the content owner about the portions of the license that you would like amended and try to open discussions and negotiations to ensure that the final license meets your needs.

 Why do some libraries get “deals” on their licenses?

 A “deal” would mean that the library is satisfied with the terms and conditions it has negotiated in its license.
 In order to obtain the best possible license for your needs, you must know your library’s needs, and learn to negotiate and communicate with the content owner.
 A deal may also be perceived as a special price, favorable terms and conditions, discounts based on existing relationships with the content owner, or a convenient length and scope of the license.
 Negotiating as a group or consortium may sometimes lead to special deals, as may a long-term relationship with a content owner.

 Can you cross out parts of a license with which you do not agree?

 You may “cross out” portions of the license, but both parties should initial those crossed-out portions or any added penciled-in portions when they sign the agreement.

 Our legal department will not approve the content owner’s proposed license, but the content owner will not change the offending sections.
 What should we do?

-Learn more about important copyright principles by registering for one of our online copyright courses.
+Learn more about copyright and licensing in our online copyright courses